 After WW II fiberglass life boats were made commercially.
 In 1952 Bell Boy Boat Company of Bellingham, Washington started manufacturing pleasure craft and by 1954 they began producing fiberglass “cabin cruisers”.

-Today most of the bigger boats found on the French River and Lake Nipissing are fiberglass.
+Today most of the bigger pleasure boats found on the French River and Lake Nipissing are fiberglass, although there seems to be a resurgence of the metal (aluminum) work boat, the barge.